tc39/proposal-observable/README.md

 #### Observable.prototype\[@@observer](observer) ####

-The **@@observer** function begins sending values to the supplied *observer* object by executing the Observable object's *executor* function.
+The **@@observer** function begins sending values to the supplied *observer* object by executing the Observable object's *subscriber* function.
 It returns a function which may be used to cancel the subscription.

 The **@@observer** function is intended to be used by observable libraries that